-The most current version of the feline reference genome, Felis_catus_9.0, was published in January 2020 and is a significant improvement over the previous reference genome (Felis_catus_8.0).
+The most current version of the feline reference genome, Felis_catus_9.0 and is a significant improvement over the previous reference genome (Felis_catus_8.0).
 For example, the N50 contig length value for Felis_catus_9.0 is 42 Mb.
 This corresponds to roughly 1000-fold increase in ungapped sequence length compared to Felis_catus_8.0.
 This N50 value surpasses N50 values for all other carnivore reference genome assemblies.

 How can Basepaws help improve the quality of the feline reference genome?

 Felis_catus_9.0 is already a high quality mammalian reference genome.
 However, perfecting a species’ reference genome is a gradual, iterative process.
 Basepaws has a vast (and growing) genomic database comprised of a combination of feline genomes sequenced at either high or low depth.
 We use this resource daily, in combination with Felis_catus_9.0.
 While Felis_catus_9.0 is instrumental for our routine sample analysis, our own genome database has provided us with insights that allow us to identify potential inaccuracies in the reference genome.
 These include allele frequency misrepresentations, indels, and gene annotation errors.
 We are currently cataloging all these errors and plan to release an improved version of the feline reference genome, free for all feline geneticists to use.